-I’m having a difficult time writing about Godzilla vs. the Sea Monster because, even though the movie isn’t good, I wish I liked it more.
+I’m having a difficult time writing about Ebirah, Horror of the Deep because, even though the movie isn’t good, I wish I liked it more.
 I wish I enjoyed it more.
 As a cultural artifact, Sea Monster is definitely interesting.
 Most of the film has to do with these four not so bright dudes–even Takarada Akira as the older one–stumbling into a James Bond movie where the villainous organization is out to rule the world.
 Or something.
 And they keep a giant sea monster.

-None of the film’s giant monster sequences are particularly memorable (the sea monster looks like a giant lobster and is much more effective when just menacing passing ships with a single claw) but they’re distinct sequences in the film.
+None of the film’s giant monster sequences are particularly memorable (Ebirah, a sea monster, looks like a giant lobster and is much more effective when just menacing passing ships with a single claw) but they’re distinct sequences in the film.
 With Satô Masaru’s groovy music, they’re usually silly.
 Until they become serious (as evidenced by the change in music).
-Once the seriousness hits, Sea Monster turns into a really effective suspense thriller.
+Once the seriousness hits, Ebirah turns into a really effective suspense thriller.
 It just happens to have Godzilla and a bunch of scantily clad South Seas islanders running around.

 And the four dudes.

 Maybe if the acting were better–leading man Takarada is particularly weak, though it’s not like he has a role to play.
 Sekizawa Shin’ichi’s script is just plain lame.
 It’s distinctive, but lame.
 None of the other actors make much impression.
 Except Hirata Akihiko (he and Takarada were the leads in the original Godzilla) and not in a good way.

 As that historical cultural artifact, Ebirah is nearly worth seeing.
 Just as a movie?
 I don’t know.
 The last quarter or so is tightly edited, wonderfully paced.
 Fujii Ryôhei ratchets the tension.
 Fukuda’s far better with secret agent action thrills than giant monsters.
 Satô’s score, whether groovy or somber, is excellent.